 Contents

-- Miniature Poodle origins and history
+- Miniature Poodle origins

-- Miniature Poodle colors, shedding and grooming
+- Colors, shedding and grooming

-- Temperament and behavior traits of Miniature Poodles
+- Temperament and behavior traits

-- Training and exercise for Miniature Poodle puppies and adults
+- Training and exercise

-- Finding and raising Miniature Poodle puppies
+- Miniature Poodle puppies

 In the right home with an active family, the Miniature Poodle makes an excellent companion.
 If you want a pup that’s cute, loyal, child friendly, a breeze to train, and doesn’t take up much space.
 This could be your dream dog.

-If you hate grooming and can’t afford a professional to clip your pet, or if you don’t like long walks or ball games, then you might need to think again.
+However, if you hate grooming and can’t afford a professional to clip your pet, or if you don’t like long walks or ball games, then you might need to think again.
 Despite being small enough for your lap, the fun loving mini poodle is more athlete than couch potato and needs an hour or so of exercise each day.
 Miniature Poodles excel at agility and obedience and will love to accompany you on a jog around the park.

 The Miniature Poodle is a beautiful, curly-coated dog breed.
 Originally bred as a hunting companion, they now make loyal pets and intelligent agility dogs.
 Some may think of Poodles as divas who would rather sit pretty on a cushion than get dirty, but au contraire!